devraza/website/content/blog/server-hardware-selection.md

   hardware, but this is very, *very* far from right.

 # Requirements
   Server hardware needs to be low-power and resource-efficient - so as not to waste any money unnessarily, obviously.
-Your budget will strongly impact the specifications you can get your hands on, but I would think that even $200 is enough for a decent home server - depending on what you want to do with it, obviously.
+Your budget will strongly impact the specifications you can get your hands on, but I would think that even $200 is enough for a decent home server - depending on what you want to do with it.
   Keep in mind that you could always repurpose an old laptop or desktop lying around; it's cheap, and you get what may be a surprisingly decent machine.

 ## Power consumption